imhossu/FeedJulia/README.md

-hackRice 2014 App
+HackRice 2014 App

-App to feed children!

-Kate plays with git too!

-Jeff can also commit!

-carolyn waz right here -->
+App to help a group decide on a place to eat based on a quick questionaire of preferences, allergies, etc.